miamollie/toy-robot-tsx/README.md

 Implements the Toy Robot code test.

 ## TODO
-- Add tests with RTL
+- Make a11y improvements
+- add style to active orientation button and disable
-- Styles with css-in-js
+- Styles with styled components
 - Add nice transition animations to move the Robot
 - optimize for performance
 - dark mode/light mode